dyllandry/c-uno/readme.md

 ## Todo

-- change ShuffleDeck to work with card stacks
-	- and remove old deck stuff
 - model player's hands
 - model the discard pile
 - model a series of turns including turns for players (skip npcs for now)

 ## Todo History

+- *2023-02-23*: change ShuffleDeck to work with card stacks
 - *2023-02-23*: change CardArray to not be a dynamic array of cards, but instead a dynamic array of pointers to cards.
 - *2023-02-20*: add UnoCardsData and CardStack to implement the deck and discard pile
 - *2023-02-14*: add CardArray, first dynamically sized array implementation!